 1| Prevent stockouts

 Stockouts can hurt your business.
-According to IHL Group retailers are missing out nearly $1 trillion in sales because they don’t have on hand what customers want to buy in their stores.
-Retailers found out that they can reduce lost sales by placing in-store kiosks, offering customers a possibility to browse and order products that are not available in the store.
+According to IHL Group retailers are missing out on nearly $1 trillion in sales because they don’t have what customers want to buy on hand in their stores.
+Retailers found out that they can reduce lost sales by placing in-store kiosks that give customers the possibility to browse and order products that are not available in the store.

 2| Dropshipping and endless aisle - a match made in heaven

 Dropshipping is a supply chain management model where a store doesn’t keep the products it sells in stock.
 Instead, it purchases the item from a third party and has it shipped directly to the customer.
-By deploying an endless aisle technology, retailers can promote their whole assortment.
-These interactive touch screens allow your customers to browse through the virtual inventory and check different product options available.
+By deploying endless aisle technology, retailers can promote their whole assortment.
+These interactive touch screens allow your customers to browse through the virtual inventory and check out the different product options that are available.

 3| Leverage a limited in-store footprint

-Get the most out of the limited in-store space, by offering experiential retail journey.
+Get the most out of the limited in-store space, by offering an experiential retail journey.
 Furniture retailers are aware of the importance of the first impression, which in most cases happens online.
-However, furniture stores are still the favorite channel for buying furniture.
-Research from Furniture Today shows that the number of purchases in-store drops, as we see a shift in generations: 82% of Baby Boomers said that they bought upholstery furniture in-store, as opposed to 74% of Millenials.
-But this is still a very high percentage of purchases.
+However, brick and mortar furniture stores are still the favorite channel for buying furniture.
+Research from Furniture Today shows that the number of purchases made in-store is dropping as we see a shift in generations — 82% of Baby Boomers said that they bought upholstery furniture in-store, as opposed to 74% of Millenials — but this is still a very high percentage of purchases.

 Knowing these facts, experts predict that showrooms will become smaller and more tailored to the customer’s needs.
-And instead of being sales-focused as in the past, stores will become shopper-centric, focused on creating valuable in-store experiences and personalized messaging for their customers.
-Endless aisle can help furniture retailers turn their stores into destinations with engaging experiences.
+And instead of being sales-focused as in the past, stores will become shopper-centric, focused on creating valuable in-store experiences and personalized conversations with their customers.
+Endless aisle strategies can help furniture retailers turn their stores into destinations with engaging experiences.

 4| Empower sales reps to sell more